Philadelphia High School for Girls: History

 In 1933, a new school was erected at Seventeenth and Spring Garden Streets to replace the one which had stood on the site since 1876.
 This historic building, now the site of Julia R. Masterman School, was added to the National Register of Historic Places in 1976.

 In May 1976, Vice Principal Dr. Florence Snite sued Katherine Day for libel because she had organized a demonstration protesting the administration's policy which barred lesbian alumnae from attending the prom.

 In 1958, the school again outgrew its location and moved to its current site at Broad Street and Olney Avenue.
 Located down the street at Ogontz and Olney Avenue is Central High School, which, until 1983, was an all-male school.
-Prior to Central turning co-educational, the two schools enjoyed a strong partnership.
+Prior to Central turning co-educational, the two schools had a partnership.

-Graduating classes at Girls' are known not by class year (e.g., "the class of 2008") but rather by class number (e.g., "the 252nd graduating class").
-This is because of the former practice of semiannual graduation.
-As annual graduations were instituted, the practice of referring to class numbers remained.

-Many fine traditions have survived Girls' long history.
-Annual celebrations include Contest and County Fair.
-Graduation traditions also continue.
-Girls' High graduations were formerly held at the Academy of Music.
-Currently, they are held at the Kimmel Center for the Performing Arts.
-Students wear white dresses no higher than knee length and carry red flowers.
-The students purchase their own dresses in any style but the rules of color and length are enforced.

-Due to budget cuts, Girls' High will now be losing staff including counselors in the 2013-14 school year.
-Also, some clubs may be eliminated from the school.

-As of 1984, Girls' High had the unique distinction of being the only high school in the U.S. to have had three graduates selected as White House Fellows since the program was started by President Lyndon B. Johnson in 1964.

-In 2000, the school had its first Million Dollar Scholar.
-She received a perfect grade-point average and was offered $1 million in college scholarships.